fosspost/notes.fosspost.org/commands/sed.md

 Check the [description of SVG files](https://inkscape.org/en/develop/about-svg/) in order to understand what you can change to obtain the results you want.

 This method is what FOSS Notes uses by the way to generate notes' thumbnails automatically using a Bash script.
 Nobody has the time to design all of this manually.

+## [Note] Sed Causes Files To Become Empty

+### Description

+If you are using Sed like this:

+    sed -e s/STRING1/STRING2/g oldfile > newfile

+Then you may notice that the contents of **newfile** are empty.
+This is because the **>** operator makes the Shell understands that it should open that file for writing.
+Which instantly removes all the contents from the file.

+### Solution

+A simple workaround would be:

+    sed -e s/STRING1/STRING2/g oldfile > newfile.tmp && mv newfile.tmp newfile